A rejection is nothing more than a necessary step in the pursuit of success. ~ Bo Bennett

 It’s possible that the most popular kid in your class could turn out to be a degenerate good-for-nothing, while the kid who sat quietly in the back of the room and never spoke to anyone - the one everyone thought was a dweeb - turns out to be the next Bill Gates.

-The important thing is to ‘let you be you’.
+The important thing is to.
 Don’t let someone else dictate your life’s path.
 It belongs to you, and you’re the one who determines who and what you will become.
 You don’t need some pugnacious benefactor to protect you.
 The truth is - they’re hurting you!

 My youngest grandson, Ethan, is learning how to walk.
 His mom, my daughter, Kelly, holds his hands and guides him along for a few steps and then lets him go.
 He stumbles along for another step or two, maybe three or four on a good day, before he tumbles into her arms or falls unceremoniously to the floor.